Brown-University-Library/bell/foundation/foundation_readme.md

 - an accession-number to data dict json file

 - an accession-number to pid dict json file
+    Reason: to determine whether an item is a new ingestion or an update.

 - an accession-number to image-filename dict json file